delafields/evm-puzzles/Solutions.md

 Definitely the most steps we've seen so far!
 Skipping to the `CREATE` code - this takes the top of the stack `[value offset size]` and then pushes the address that the account was deployed to to the top of the stack.
 Next, `EXTCODESIZE` returns the size of the code at that address, followed by a `PUSH 01` and `EQ`.

 Bringing it all together, we need to enter calldata such that the code size is equal to **01 byte**.
 After some brute forcing on [evm.codes](https://www.evm.codes/playground?unit=Wei&codeType=Mnemonic&code=%27y1z10z10twwy2v32%200xssssz2t%27~uuuuzv1%20y%2F%2F%20Example%20w%5CnvwPUSHuFFtwMULs~~%01stuvwyz~_), `0x60016000526001601ff3` solved it for me.

+## Lesson 8
+We see a very similar `CALLDATASIZE PUSH1 00 DUP1 CALLDATACOPY CALLDATASIZE PUSH1 00 PUSH1 00 CREATE`, which just creates a new contract from the calldata and returns a deployment address.
+At this point we have a stack that looks like: `[address_deployed 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]`.

+The next 5 instructions have to do with the `CALL` instruction which executes the code of the given account in a new subcontext.
+This opcode expects the following at the top of the stack: `[gas address value argsOffset argsSize retOffset retSize]`.

+After the next `PUSH1` and `DUP1`'s, our stack looks like this `[0 0 0 0 0 address_deployed 0 0 0 0 0 0 0 0 0 0]`.
+Then, we get to the `SWAP5` opcode which swaps stack item 1 <-> 6 and finally `CALL` is executed which returns **0** if reverted or **1** on success.

+After the `CALL` instructions we see `PUSH 00 EQ`, meaning we need `CALL` to push a **0** onto the stack.

+To solve, pass in calldata with a bytecode sequence such that the return value of the sequence causes a REVERT when run, ex: **0x60016000526001601ff3**